-A single event or happenstance/circumstance can define who you are and how you'll be remembered, good or bad.
+A single event, happenstance or circumstance can define who you are and how you'll be remembered, good, bad, or vile.

 Thomas H. "Boston "Corbett shall forever be known as the Union soldier who avenged President Abraham Lincoln's death by killing John Wilkes Booth, but his fascinating story hardly ends there.

 Born in England in 1832, Corbett migrated to New England with his family before the Civil War.
 Tragically, he lost his wife and daughter in childbirth.
 Depressed, Corbett started drinking.
 Later, he stumbled into a revival meeting and got sober.
 Corbett changed his given name to "Boston," the city where he was baptized.

 Corbett was forced to surrender twice during the civil war.
 The second time he was sent to Andersonville (aka Camp Sumter) Confederate prison camp in Georgia.
 He attempted to escape at least once.
 After five brutal months at Camp Sumter, Corbett was released in an exchange in November 1864.
 He was admitted to the Army hospital in Annapolis, Maryland, where he was treated for scurvy, malnutrition, and exposure.